slatedocs/slate/source/includes/_appendices.md

 4. Suspicious
 5. Bad

-Thus, the code 1042 indicates that the rule “TRANSACTION REJECTED BY BANK” triggered for a Recognized User.
+Thus, the code 1042 indicates that the rule "TRANSACTION REJECTED BY BANK" triggered for a Recognized User.

 **Note**: Rules are updated regularly.
 The following table may not represent the most current set.
 Please refer to the UI Rule Editor view (in the web user interface) for up-to-date rules.
 The code for each rule is accessible through the UI.